circonus/product-docs/circonus3/visualizations/introduction.md

 #### Gauge

-The **Gauge** visualization is a single value gauge visualization based on the latest value in a series.
+The **Gauge** visualization is a single-value gauge visualization based on the latest value in a series.

 #### Markdown

-The **Markdown** visualization allows you create a Rich Text panel.
+The **Markdown** visualization allows you to create a Rich Text panel.
 It supports the embedding of fields and values using the Mustache variable syntax.

 #### Table